 - Difficulty or inability to adjust to dim light

 - Straight lines appearing wavy or distorted

 - Requiring bright light to perform daily tasks

 The onset of symptoms may be subtle and can easily go unnoticed.
-That’s why getting regular comprehensive eye exams is so crucial.
+That’s why regular comprehensive [eye_exams] are so crucial.
 The earlier the diagnosis and treatment, the better the outcome.